beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_2-Git_Commands_and_Managing_GitHub_Projects/Module_2_1-Git_Workflows_with_Git_Commands/Lesson_2_1_4-Cloning_and_Forking_GitHub_Project.md

 Adding upstream adds the original repository as a new remote repository labelled upstream.
 If you type `git remote -v` you'll see the change reflected.

-To kepp a fork in sync with the original work from a local clone:
+To keep a fork in sync with the original work from a local clone:
 - Create a local clone of the project
 - Configure Git to sync the fork:
     - Open a Terminal and change to the directory containing the clone